Stags Guide in Prague

 Prague has evolved itself over the years to being one of the best abroad stag destinations due to the city being able to deliver some of the highest quality beer in Europe.

 Prague has got to be one of the most perfect destination to head to if you and the lads want to try your hand at some of the more unique stag opportunities.
-Whether you’re after strip clubs, adrenaline fuelled fun or even just some cheap and tasty beer then Prague is the place to head.
+Whether you’re after strip clubs, adrenaline fuelled fun or even just some cheap and tasty beer then a Prague stag do is the one for you.
 Throughout the city you will find a relaxed attitude which is perfect if you’re wanting to create some memories with some stag shenanigans!

 Top Sight-Seeing Spots: